 Calling from his house (not too far from Penny Lane, Liverpool) Kieran Shudall, Circa Waves‘ lead singer and key songwriter was resting after a 9-date tour of the UK.

-Recuperating on a “rare” warm day in England, Shudall and his band mates are gearing up for a US tour to celebrate the band’s third studio album What’s It Like Over There?
-Interestingly, playing the album on a US tour is pretty fitting, as according to Shuddall himself, a large portion of the album came to him in an “peculiar” way when the band were touring the States with Two Door Cinema Club in early 2017.
+Recuperating on a “rare” warm day in England, Shudall and his bandmates are gearing up for a US tour to celebrate their third studio album What’s It Like Over There?
+Interestingly, playing the album on a US tour is pretty fitting, as according to Shuddall himself, a large portion of the album came to him in an “peculiar” way while touring the states with Two Door Cinema Club in early 2017.

 “I wrote a bunch of ideas and lyrics and recorded a few melodies on my voice notes,” says Shudall.
 “It was written across America and then finished in Liverpool.
-It was otherworldly when I found all the lyrics and the things that I’d written in America and I made the album from them in Liverpool, it was quite strange.”
+It was otherworldly when I found all the lyrics and the things that I’d written in America.
+I made the album from them in Liverpool — it was quite strange.”

 It was from this practice of rediscovering his older ideas and words that inspired the concept behind the album title’s eponymous question.

 In many ways, Circa Waves’ three album discography has been a process of discovery for the whole band.
-Being a band that received a fairly unexpected “jumping start” in their earlier years, having received a record deal before honing their craft, their albums have always been a process of experimentation and learning for Circa Waves.
+Being a group that received a fairly unexpected “jumping start” in their earlier years; having received a record deal before honing their craft, their albums have always been a process of experimentation and learning.